Silence stunts healing: Opening up about mental health in the workplace. A personal note.Nov 20, 2019

 I encourage you to practice openness.
 I encourage you to listen more, ask for help when you need it, offer support where you can, and above all, be gentle with yourself.

-Words by Amanda Kujawa, communications and marketing senior professional at the Center for Health, Work & Environment based at the Colorado School of Public Health.
+Words by Amanda Kujawa, marketing and design manager at the Center for Health, Work & Environment based at the Colorado School of Public Health.
 She works to build connections between people and ideas through purposeful design and an endless fascination in how people interact with their physical and digital environments.

 For additional statistics on mental illness, visit the NIH website